AntonioPennacchia/customer-analytics/insurance-customer-analytics/dataset/dataset-generation-specifications.md

 It must be calculated analytically.

-Possible churn logic:
+Possible churn logic includes:

-- policy expiration
+- Policy expiration
-- absence of renewal
+- Absence of renewal
-- time since last purchase
+- Time since last purchase

+For recurring products, potential churn can be identified by comparing eligible expiring policies with successful renewal events.

+For transactional products such as Travel Single Trip, customer inactivity can instead be evaluated using purchase history and time since last purchase.

 Derived analytical tables may include: